-The Giga-tronics 2400 Microwave Synthesizers deliver industry-leading performance combining state of the art low phase noise, high output power, and fast switching simultaneously.
-The low noise, high power, and fast switching features of the 2400 Synthesizer family make it an excellent test solution for a wide range of CW, modulation, swept frequency, and fast frequency switching applications in both R&D and manufacturing environments.
-All 2400 Synthesizers comply with MIL-PRF-28800F, Class 3.
+The Giga-tronics 2500A Microwave Synthesizers deliver industry-leading performance combining outstanding low phase noise performance, high output power, and fast switching simultaneously.
+These features of the 2500A Synthesizer family make it an excellent test solution for a wide range of CW, modulation, swept frequency, and fast frequency switching RF and Microwave applications in both R&D and manufacturing environments.
+All 2500A Synthesizers comply with MIL-PRF-28800F, Class 3.

-The 2400 Synthesizer family is available in two series, with four unique models within each series.
+The 2500A Synthesizer family is available in two series, with four unique models within each series.
 Table 1-1 lists the model numbers, and the frequency ranges covered by each model.

-2400B Series.
-The 2400B Series includes frequency ranges from 10 MHz to 8 GHz, 20 GHz, 26.5 GHz, and 40 GHz.
-In addition, external ALC, ramp frequency and power sweep, high stability timebase, 100 MHz reference output, DC-FM, AM, FM, and Pulse capability, and Automation Xpress Interface software are all standard features.
+2500A Series.
+The 2500A Series includes frequency ranges from 100 kHz to 8 GHz, 20 GHz, 26.5 GHz, and 40 GHz.
+In addition, external ALC, ramp frequency and power sweep, high stability timebase, 100 MHz reference output, DC-FM, AM, FM, and Pulse capability, and Automation Xpress Interface software and rack ears are all standard features.